bbc/psammead/packages/components/psammead-media-player/README.md

 The `portrait` prop is not required, and defaults to `false`.
 This is to support portrait video content in the future.
 The `showPlaceholder` boolean prop is also not required, and defaults to `true`.
 Assuming `showPlaceholder` is `true`, the `placeholderSrc` will be what image to display as the placeholder.
-The `mediaInfo` prop is required as it is contains data used to display information about the audio/video content eg. duration, title and guidance message.

 ### AmpMediaPlayer